 Although the fence openings were placed where no feral hogs were observed in the camera surveys used to select locations, the hogs appeared outside the second opening for a few weeks.
 The fence design proved to be effective as while the hogs came right up to the opening, none were able to jump the fence.
 See the video below.

 As this picture of a buck in flight below shows, deer were able to use the opening to enter.
 The opening proved to be an effective hog filter.

 Damage to landscaping was the reason the Villages gave to the California Department of Fish and Wildlife (CDFW) for their original proposal to cull the deer population.
 The community contains a lot of well landscaped terrain and a golf course on the edge of dry foothills.
 It was originally an important part of the deer habitat in the southeast of the Santa Clara Valley (Silicon Valley).
 As part of the project, the CDFW allowed the community to make piles of clippings from the gardeners to draw deer away from the landscaping.
 This approach has been used successfully and often to protect farm crops.
-Below are a few examples of the deer making frequent use of the clipping piles which the community continued to pay for as part of their landscapping contract.
+Below is an examples of the deer who made frequent use of the clipping piles which the community continued to pay for as part of their landscaping contract.
 The first shows the fawn born to Doe 100 with some of the does in the community who took care of her when her mother died.